- Discover CIU

 In 2000, Dr. George W. Murray was named the University's fifth president, coming to CIU from The Evangelical Alliance Mission (TEAM), where he served as executive director.

-Today, more than 17,000 alumni of Columbia International University serve in Christian ministry in nearly 150 countries, and CIU is one of the world's leading ministry training centers.
+More than 17,000 alumni of Columbia International University serve in nearly 150 countries.